|

 has an endless underground water supply filtered

-through thousands of feet of volcanic rock from
+through thousands of feet of volcanic rock

-Kilimanjaro's ice cap, which funnel into two
+from Kilimanjaro's ice cap, which funnel into

 |

-| However,
+However,

-the climatic pendulum can swing from drought to
+the climatic pendulum can swing from drought

-the rains failed and the grass-covered plains
+later the rains failed and the grass-covered

-turned to dust.
+plains turned to dust.

 Amboseli's dust is ancient volcanic ash, whose

-salt crystals shimmer on the surface of the parched
+salt crystals shimmer on the surface of the

-lakebed during the dry season.
-This creates hazy
+parched lakebed during the dry season.
+This

-mirages which make you question just what is real.
+creates hazy mirages which make you question

 Surrounding